Back to Best Solar Software

 Best for: Researchers and engineers wanting NREL-validated simulation without licensing cost.

-Pros: Free, NREL-backed, includes financial modeling, open-source extensibility.
-Cons: No layout canvas, no proposal generation, no integration with other tools, dated UI.
+Pros: Free; NREL-backed; includes financial modeling; open-source extensibility.
+Cons: No layout canvas; no proposal generation; no integration with other tools; dated UI.
 Pricing: Free.

-HelioScope vs Alternatives — Quick Comparison
+HelioScope vs Alternatives — Complete Comparison

-ToolProject CapSize LimitBESSProposalsFinancialPricing
+ToolProject CapSize LimitBESSProposalsFinancialSLDPricing

-HelioScope🔴 10/mo🔴 15 MW🔴 Add-on🔴 Export only🔴 Limited$159–$259/mo
+HelioScope🔴 10/mo🔴 15 MW🔴 Add-on🔴 Export only🔴 Limited🔴 Basic + AutoCAD$159–$259/mo

-SurgePV✅ Unlimited✅ No limit✅ Native✅ Built-in✅ FullCustom
+SurgePV✅ Unlimited✅ No limit✅ Native✅ Built-in✅ Full✅ AutomatedCustom

-PVsyst✅ Unlimited✅ No limit🟡 Limited🔴 None🔴 External$775/yr
+PVsyst✅ Unlimited✅ No limit🟡 Limited🔴 None🔴 External🔴 None$775/yr

-Aurora Solar✅ Unlimited🟡 Residential focus🟡 Limited✅ Built-in✅ Built-in$2,640–$6,000+/yr
+Aurora Solar✅ Unlimited🟡 Residential focus🟡 Limited✅ Built-in✅ Built-in🔴 Needs AutoCAD$2,640–$6,000+/yr

-OpenSolar✅ Unlimited🔴 500 kW🟡 Basic✅ Built-in🟡 BasicFree
+OpenSolar✅ Unlimited🔴 500 kW🟡 Basic✅ Built-in🟡 Basic🔴 Needs AutoCADFree

-PVCase✅ Unlimited✅ No limit🟡 Limited🔴 None🔴 External~$2,990/yr
+PVCase✅ Unlimited✅ No limit🟡 Limited🔴 None🔴 External🔴 None~$2,990/yr

-SAM✅ Unlimited✅ No limit✅ Native🔴 None✅ Built-inFree
+SAM✅ Unlimited✅ No limit✅ Native🔴 None✅ Built-in🔴 NoneFree

-How to Choose: Decision Framework
+How to Choose: 3-Step Decision Framework

 Step 1 — Filter by project capacity:

 • 30+ projects per month?
-Eliminate HelioScope (10/mo cap)
+Eliminate HelioScope (10/mo cap) and shortlist SurgePV, OpenSolar, or Aurora Solar.

 Step 2 — Filter by workflow integration needs:

-• Layout speed only?
-PVCase or SurgePV
+• Layout speed for utility-scale ground-mount only?
+PVCase or SurgePV.

 Step 3 — Filter by budget:

 • Mid-market ($1,500–$3,000/year per seat)?
-HelioScope, PVCase, PVsyst
+HelioScope, PVCase, or PVsyst.

 • Premium ($3,000+/year per seat)?
-Aurora Solar
+Aurora Solar.

 • All-in-one without premium pricing?
-SurgePV
+SurgePV (typically 30–50% lower total cost than HelioScope + required add-ons).

 Frequently Asked Questions